-I don’t estimate stories in sprint planning.
-Nor do I re-estimate stories in sprint planning.
+I’m not a big fan of estimating stories in sprint planning.
+I don’t do it, nor do I re-estimate stories in sprint planning.
 I estimate stories in a separate estimating meeting and usually at least a couple sprints in advance, if not more.
-There are a few reasons why (re)estimating during sprint planning is a dangerous practice: In sprint planning, we are thinking at a lower level of detail with far greater knowledge about the story, the code base and the system than we had when we estimated the rest of the backlog.
+There are a few reasons why (re)estimating stories during sprint planning is a dangerous practice: In sprint planning, we are thinking at a lower level of detail with far greater knowledge about the story, the code base and the system than we had when we estimated the rest of the backlog.
 You cannot correctly estimate such a story in sprint planning relative to some other story estimated with far less detail.
 Such a practice leads to velocity inflation and risky release planning.

 Different Level of Detail